-To date, UWIN has engaged more than 70 graduate students, 27 postdoctoral research associates and staff scientists, and several early career scientists from diverse backgrounds in research, outreach, education, and broadening participation of network activities.
-The Network has provided research opportunities for over 50 undergraduate students with diverse backgrounds via a creative interdisciplinary undergraduate research program.
+To date, UWIN has engaged more than 80 graduate students, nearly 70 faculty, and over 45 professional staff (e.g., postdoctoral research associates, staff scientists, technicians) and several early career scientists from diverse backgrounds in research, outreach, education, and broadening participation of network activities.
+The Network has provided research opportunities for over 70 undergraduate students with diverse backgrounds via a creative interdisciplinary undergraduate research program.